 1. Meet with Student Peer Advisors, Brian Kerfs and Jeannette Huynh, for intake advising and initial development of four-year study plans as well as for the completion of basic petitions and forms for staff advising associate's review and signature.
 Peer advisors also provide information regarding current internship and job listings, and ETX Club events and activities.

-Winter Quarter 2018 Drop-in Peer Advising is in Room 4204 Meyer Hall.
+Spring Quarter 2018 Drop-in Peer Advising is in Room 4204 Meyer Hall.

 ETOX Peer Advisors

 Monday: 3:10 - 4:10 PM

 Tuesday: 10 AM - 12 PM; 2 - 4 PM